mvolkmann/blog/src/swift/swift-lang.md

 Protocols can use the type name `Self` to refer to the actual type that conforms to the protocol.
+Swift considers protocols that use `Self` to have a "Self requirement".
+Such protocols are incomplete and cannot be used as a type unless they are preceded by the `some` or `any` keyword (described later).

 In a `struct`, `class`, or `enum` definition,
 `Self` can also be used to refer to static properties and methods.